-In a changing and interdependent world, lawyers should give guidance and leadership in the creation of new legal concepts, institutions and techniques to enable man to meet the challenge and the dangers of the times and to realize the aspirations of all people.
+In a changing and interdependent world, lawyers should give guidance and leadership in the creation of new legal concepts, institutions and techniques to enable man to meet the

 The lawyer today should not content himself with the conduct of his practice and the administration of justice.
-He cannot remain a stranger to important developments in
+He cannot remain a stranger to important developments in economic and social affairs if he is to fulfil his vocation as a lawyer: he should take an active part in the process of change.
+He will do this by inspiring and promoting economic development and social justice.